asalber/asalber.github.io/statistics/manual/regression.md

 The most important parameter of a regression line is the slope.

 > **Definition - Regression coefficient $b_{yx}$**.
 Given a sample of a two-dimensional variable $(X,Y)$, the *regression coefficient* of the regression line of $Y$ on $X$ is its slope,
 >
 $$b_{yx} = \frac{s_{xy}}{s_x^2}$$

-The regression coefficient has always the same sign than the covariance.
+The regression coefficient has always the same sign as the covariance.

 It measures how the dependent variable changes in relation to the independent one according to the regression line.
-In particular, it gives the number of units that the dependent variable increases or decreases for every unit that increases the independent variable.
+In particular, it gives the number of units that the dependent variable increases or decreases for every unit that the independent variable increases.

 **Example**.
 In the sample of heights and weights, the regression line of weight on height was

 $$y=-108.49 +1.02 x.$$

 Thus, the regression coefficient of weight on height is

 $$b_{yx}= 1.02 \mbox{Kg/cm.}$$

-That means that, according to the regression line of weight on height, the weight will increase $1.02$ Kg for every cm that increases the height.
+That means that, according to the regression line of weight on height, the weight will increase $1.02$ Kg for every cm that the height increases.

 ### Regression predictions
 Usually the regression models are used to predict the dependent variable for some values of the independent variable.

 **Example**.
 In the sample of heights and weights, to predict the weight of a person with a height of 180 cm, we have to use the regression line of weight on height,

 $$y = -108.49 + 1.02 \cdot 180  = 75.11 \mbox{ Kg}.$$

 But to predict the height of a person with a weight of 79 Kg, we have to use the regression line of height on weight,

 $$x = 130.78 + 0.63\cdot 79 = 180.55 \mbox{ cm}.$$